gonzsanc/Master-in-Data-Science/README.md

 # My data science portfolio

-This repository contains some examples of data science exercises and projects.
+This repository contains some examples of data science exercises and projects done.